SBA Form 1919: Step-by-Step Guide on How to Fill Out SBA Loan Application

 - An OC, or operating company, is an eligible small business that is currently or soon will be running a business on real property owned by an EPC.
 It also may currently or will soon use personal property owned by an EPC.

 The business address is typically the address where the business is registered for operations, while the project address may be the physical address of the storefront.

 This includes the business phone number and email address.

 The business tax ID issued by the IRS.

 Section I should be filled out by an authorized representative of the applicant requesting the loan.
 If there are co-applicants, they must complete separate Section I’s as well.

-Amount of loan request/purpose of the loan
+Amount of loan request and purpose of the loan

 In these boxes just below the initial section, list how much money you are requesting and the purpose of the loan.